What is Celiac Disease

 Never be afraid to ask as many possible questions as you need or speak with the manager or chef.
 Even the smallest gluten crumb caused by cross contamination found by the immune system causes it to go haywire and attack itself.

 Oats are often cross-contaminated with wheat and barley, so make sure to look for gluten-free certified oats.
 Also, when it comes to oats some people with celiac or gluten issues can have an immune response because the Avenin contains a “similar amino acid sequence as wheat gluten”.

 Lactose Intolerance can also be an issue because according to the Celiac Support Association, “Lactose Intolerance One generally transient condition that is common in those with celiac disease is lactose intolerance.
 Lactase is produced in the tips of the villi.
 If lactase is not present to facilitate digestion of the milk sugar, lactose, the body reacts with symptoms such as bloating, gas and/or diarrhea.
 A simple test for lactose intolerance can be administered during a routine physician visit.
 Other carbohydrate intolerances may be present for a while after diagnosis.”

-- Sauces/dressings (wheat is used as thickening agent)
+- Sauces/Dressings/Fake Cheese/ Vegan Items (wheat is used as a thickening agent & binder)

 *Misc.
 Products that may contain wheat:

 - Multivitamin - aspirin coating/medications